tact-lang/jetton-implementation/README.md

-# Tact Jetton (Fungible Token) Implementation
+# Jetton (Fungible Token) Implementation in Tact

 ## Overview

-This project includes a complete setup for working with Tact-based smart contracts for Jettons.
+This project includes a complete setup for working with Tact-based Jetton smart contracts.
 It provides:

-- A preconfigured Tact compiler.
+- A pre-configured Tact compiler.
 - Smart contracts written in the Tact language.
 - TypeScript + Jest testing environment with `@ton/sandbox`.